scenarioo/scenarioo/docs/tutorial/Configuration.md

 ## Configure Advanced Features

-1. Locate the `config.xml` file: it is in your scenarioo documentation data folder that you configured.
-If you do not find it there: It means either that you use an older version of scenarioo or that you never saved the configuration before.
-Go to the Scenarioo configuraiton web page and choose to save the settings once --> this will save the configuration to the file.
+1. Locate the `config.xml` file: it is in your Scenarioo documentation data folder that you configured.
+If you do not find it there: It means either that you use an older version of Scenarioo or that you never saved the configuration before.
+Go to the Scenarioo configuration web page and choose to save the settings once --> this will save the configuration to the file.

 2. Edit the file - according to following sections where the configurable features are explained - and save your changes.

-3. Restart scenarioo such that the changes are being loaded.
+3. Restart Scenarioo such that the changes are being loaded.

 ### Branch Selection List Ordering